redpanda-data/helm-charts/charts/connect/README.md

 ### [extraVolumeMounts](https://artifacthub.io/packages/helm/redpanda-data/connect?modal=values&path=extraVolumeMounts)

 Additional volume mounts for the container.
+Helm template expressions are supported and will be evaluated before rendering.

 **Default:** `[]`

 ### [extraVolumes](https://artifacthub.io/packages/helm/redpanda-data/connect?modal=values&path=extraVolumes)

 Additional volumes to add to the Pod.
+Helm template expressions are supported and will be evaluated before rendering.

 **Default:** `[]`